stvbyr/ddd-symfony-vue-todo-docker/README.md

 What about the second context?
 We are still dealing with todos, well sort of, but this time we have some significant changes in behavior and name them accordingly.

-First, each todo item is now called a "move" and related to other moves (not directly but implicit) that belong to the same habit, because a habit forms from repeating the same thing over and over again.
+First, each todo item is now called a "move" and related to other moves (not directly but implicit) that belong to the same "habit", because a habit forms from repeating the same thing over and over again.
 That habit holds information about a date range (how long do I wanna do/practice this habit?) and a frequency(how often should it repeat?daily?weekly?).
 In other words a recurring collection of todos.

 Second, I can't edit the moves individually anymore and I can't delete them as single units, because the focus lies on the habit itself.
-A habit only forms if you have a consistent plan so it makes no sense to make changes to individual moves or even delete them.
-While we have some similarities with a todo item (marking individual units as done) we also have significant differences.
-The biggest one is that a move is NOT a primary concern anymore other than in the first example.
+A habit only forms if you have a consistent plan so it makes no sense to make changes to individual moves or even delete them. (at least in theory :D ) While we have some similarities with a todo item (marking individual units as done) we also have significant differences.
+The biggest one is that a move is NOT a primary concern anymore.

 Why do I compare context 1 with context 2?
 Is the sole purpose of bounded context to separate concerns?
 Absolutely.